 How do state and local property taxes work?

 Jurisdictions in all 50 states and the District of Columbia impose property taxes.
-Most property tax revenue comes from levies on land and improvements, but states often tax personal property (such as machinery, equipment, and motor vehicles) as well.
-The tax equals a percentage of the taxable value of the property and may be levied in some form at every level of government: state, county, municipal, township, school district, and special district.
+Most property tax revenue comes from local levies (county, municipal, township, school district, and special district) on land and improvements to it, but some states also tax personal property (such as machinery, equipment, and motor vehicles).

 Effective property tax rates differ widely across and within states, making them difficult to compare.
 In addition to variation in statutory tax rates, local governments use various methods to calculate their real property tax base.